Developer: Natsume Publisher: Natsume Released: 1990 Genre: Action

 As much as I like the obstacle course style level design I do have some issues.
 The weapons and their hit detection aren’t perfect.
 The short range of the sword and its lacking power are incredibly frustrating.
 Trading it for the grappling hook isn’t much better.
 Only the tip can damage enemies, meaning enemies in close range get free hits.
 While the game is a little short this is an issue that becomes grating in short order.
 Better balancing would have gone a long way to making this truly exceptional.

-While it doesn’t have an original bone it its body it doesn’t matter.
+While it does not have an original bone it its body it does not matter.
 It cribs from many titles yet blends them all together to create a solid action whole.
-Shadow of the Ninja is a great second tier action game once you’ve completed Ninja Gaiden and Shatterhand.
+Shadow of the Ninja is a great second tier action game once you have completed Ninja Gaiden and Shatterhand.
 Flawed but still pretty good.